illinois-data-curation/teaching-public/labs/Data-Cleaning-OpenRefine.md

 * Select **Merge selected & re-cluster**

-## Export
+## 10. Export

-Export youar cleaned dataset as `food-inspection-clean.csv` and the OpenRefine Undo/Redo history as `food-inspection-history.json` and commit these to your `lab7` folder.
+Export youar cleaned dataset as `food-inspection-clean.csv` and the OpenRefine Undo/Redo history as `food-inspection-history.json` and save these to your `Data_Cleaning_Lab`folder.

-## Submit Your Lab
-* Add and commit `food-inspection-clean.csv` and `food-inspection-history.json`
-* Push your changes to GitHub
-* Create a `lab-7` tag and release
-* Create a new tag and release named `lab-7`
-* Submit the URL to your lab-7 release to the Lab 7 Canvas discussion